The Bucknell Forum

 Remaining tickets will be available for the general public at the Weis Center box office beginning at 6 p.m. on the day of the event.
 All individuals may receive up to two free tickets, depending on availability.

-An ASL interpreter will be signing at the event for the hearing-impaired community.
-Attendees who need this service should contact email@example.com for seating arrangements.
+An ASL interpreter will be signing at Bucknell Forum events.
+Attendees who need this service should contact firstname.lastname@example.org for seating arrangements.